gbvolkov/webchat/README.md

 The UI embeds the `deep-chat` widget with a custom skin, supports drag-and-drop attachments, and streams assistant responses as they arrive.

+### Authentication

+The frontend now relies on the backend's JWT endpoints.
+After booting the backend, you can either hit `POST /api/auth/register` manually (the endpoint remains open until the first account is created) or use the "Create account" toggle on the `/login` screen.
+Once signed in, tokens are persisted in `localStorage`, refreshed automatically, and attached to every API call via the `Authorization: Bearer` header.
+Use the "Sign out" action in the sidebar menu to clear the session.

 ---

 ## Backend Quick Start